Sara-Mill/PWA-text-editor/README.md

   <a name = 'usefaq'></a>
   ## Usage
-  Can be installed as a Progressive web Application.
+  Can be installed as a Progressive Web Application.

   <a name = 'install'></a>
   ## Installation